Career Plan Becomes Travel Reality for CT Tech

 “Being in a new place and doing things differently can cause you to question yourself,” she stated.
 “I was second-guessing myself on this job, and then they asked me to extend my contract.
 So obviously I’m doing well if they want me to stay another 8 weeks.”

 Advice To Other Travelers & Those Still On The Fence

 As for offering advice to other allied travelers and potential travelers, Lantz says that is important to stay open-minded.
 And don’t doubt yourself.
 Your experience will go with you, and the recruitment team at Club Staffing is there to help.

 “I love traveling and it has expanded my career so much!” she exuded.
 “I’ve met some lifelong friends along the way and I’m getting to see amazing places.
 Because of all the beauty I’ve been exposed to, I’ve taken up photography and hope to make scrapbooks and frame some of my best photos.”

 READY TO TRAVEL?
-Learn How to Prepare for Your First Allied Travel Assignment and contact a Club Staffing recruiter today!
+Contact a Club Staffing recruiter today!